-Battery life can greatly differ depending on what features you are using.
-For example, sleep tracking and continuous heart rate tracking are known for being massive battery killers.
+Battery life can significantly differ depending on what features you are using.
+For example, sleep tracking and continuous heart rate tracking are massive battery killers.

-But, on average, the Fitbit Inspire 2 promises about 10 days of battery life while the Garmin Vivosmart 4 only comes down to about a week without a charge.
+But, on average, the Fitbit Inspire 2 promises about ten days of battery life, while the Garmin Vivosmart 4 only comes down to about a week without a charge.
 So, that’s a clear win for Fitbit here.

 - Earn Active Zone Minutes as you progress toward your weekly 150 minutes of heart-pumping activity...

 Both displays are monochrome – which is quite a shame by 2020 standards.
-But, at least the Inspire 2’s display is a little bit larger.
+But, at least the Inspire 2’s display is slightly larger.

 Winner: Fitbit Inspire 2

-Both the Fitbit app and Garmin Connect have their own pros and cons.
+Both the Fitbit app and Garmin Connect have their pros and cons.

 One of the biggest advantages of Garmin Connect is that it offers tons of widgets and watch faces to choose from.
 However, that’s not applicable in the Vivosmart 4 since it doesn’t give you the option to change watch faces.

 Fitbit, on the other hand, offers Fitbit premium.
-A sort of service to fully personalize tips and recommendations for your fitness and overall health.
+A service to fully personalize tips and recommendations for your fitness and overall health.